NEU-SNS/mobile-browsers/index.markdown

 Mobile browsers occupy a unique space in the mobile ecosystem.
 They enable users to browse the Internet and are responsible for various functions in this process.
-More specifically, due to this special position, browsers enjoy access to various _Personally Identifiable Information (PII)._
+More specifically, due to this special position, browsers have access to various _Personally Identifiable Information (PII)._
 More specifically they can access the following:

 * User browsing data